JGCRI/tethys/docs/source/user_guide.rst

 Observed domestic water withdrawals (averaged) in 12 months at five cities in five different countries.
 The values do not need to be unformed under the same unit for different cities since normalized values (=each month / 12 month total) will be used by Tethys.

 * **File Format:** csv, one-row header
-* **Dimension:** 5 rows (5 cities) * 18 columns (city name, country name, period of years, gird index in 67,420 cells, latitude, longitude, data of Jan, Feb, ..., Dec)
+* **Dimension:** 5 rows (5 cities) x 18 columns (city name, country name, period of years, gird index in 67,420 cells, latitude, longitude, data of Jan, Feb, ..., Dec)
 * **Unit:** N/A
 * **Reference:** Collected and consolidated by Huang et al. (2017)